Definition

 Where it fits in repair

 Reflow works hand in hand with related techniques.
-See BGA (Ball Grid Array) for the package that makes profiled reflow necessary, and Reballing for restoring solder balls to a chip before its final reflow.
+See BGA (Ball Grid Array) for the package class where reballing precedes the final reflow, and Reballing for restoring solder to a chip's pads before its final reflow.

 In Simple Terms